developermilestone/GithubFinder/README.md

 ### Backend For Frontend (BFF)

-We use the Next.js [route handler](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) to create a BFF as a middleman to call our backend APIs.
-The reasons we're using a BFF instead of directly calling the APIs is [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-I used the BFF to set and run graphql server.
+I use the Next.js [route handler](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) to create a BFF as a middleman to call our backend APIs.
+The reasons I'm using a BFF instead of directly calling the APIs is [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), and used set and run graphql server as our API Gateway.

 ### The Structure of the code